Comparing different ways to transport freight

 - Potential cost savings.
 Depending on the size of the shipment, the LTL cost structure may be beneficial.
 Instead of paying for the entire trailer, you’ll only pay for the space the freight occupies.
-These are typically offered on a volume spot quote basis.

 - Consistent service.
 Trains don’t get sick or take vacation days, so rail schedules are very reliable.